Operation Fortitude: Fortitude North

 Fortitude North was designed to mislead the Germans into expecting an invasion of Norway.
 By threatening any weakened Norwegian defence, the Allies hoped to prevent or to delay reinforcement of France after the Normandy invasion.
 The plan involved simulating a buildup of forces in northern England and political contact with Sweden.

 During a similar operation in 1943, Operation Tindall, a fictional field army (British Fourth Army) had been created, headquartered in Edinburgh Castle.
 It was decided to continue to use the same force during Fortitude.
 Unlike its southern counterpart, the deception relied primarily on fake radio traffic since it was judged unlikely that German reconnaissance planes could reach Scotland without being intercepted.
-False information about the arrival of troops in the area was reported by the double agents Mutt and Jeff, who had surrendered following after their 1941 landing in the Moray Firth, and the British media co-operated by broadcasting fake information, such as football scores or wedding announcements, to nonexistent troops.
+False information about the arrival of troops in the area was reported by the double agents Mutt and Jeff, who had surrendered after their 1941 landing in the Moray Firth, and the British media co-operated by broadcasting fake information, such as football scores or wedding announcements, to nonexistent troops.
 Fortitude North was so successful that by late spring 1944, Hitler had positioned 13 army divisions in Norway.

 In the early spring of 1944, British commandos attacked targets in Norway to simulate preparations for invasion.
 They destroyed industrial targets, such as shipping and power infrastructure and military outposts.
 That coincided with an increase in naval activity in the northern seas and in political pressure on neutral Sweden.